bonsairobo/building-blocks/README.md

 ## Learning

-The current best way to learn about the library is to read the documentation.
+The current best way to learn about the library is to read the documentation and examples.
 Clone the repo and run

 ```sh
 cargo doc --open --all-features
 ```

 There is plentiful documentation with examples.

+Take a look in the `examples/` directory to see how Building Blocks can be used in real applications.

 To run the benchmarks (using the "criterion" crate), go to the root of a crate and run `cargo bench`.